eliot-geek/FUNDAMENTALS-OF-COMPUTER-PROGRAMMING-WITH-CSharp/README.md

 The book features numerous examples, exercises, and quizzes that are designed to help readers practice and reinforce what they have learned.
 The exercises are designed to be challenging but not overwhelming, and they cover a wide range of topics.
-Overall, "Fundamentals Of Computer Programming With C#" is an excellent resource for anyone who is looking to learn programming with C# from scratch.
-The book is well
--written, easy to follow, and covers a wide range of topics.
+Overall, "Fundamentals Of Computer Programming With CSharp (C#)" is an excellent resource for anyone who is looking to learn programming with C# from scratch.
+The book is well written, easy to follow, and covers a wide range of topics.